Generic Name: carbidopa, entacapone, and levodopa (KAR bi DOE pa, en TAK a pone, LEE voe DOE pa)

-Avoid taking iron supplements or eating a diet that is high in protein (protein sources include meat, eggs, and cheese).
-These things can make it harder for your body to digest and absorb carbidopa, entacapone, and levodopa.
+Avoid taking iron supplements without your doctor's advice.
+Also avoid increasing the amount of protein in your diet (protein sources include meat, eggs, and cheese).
+Taking iron or eating too much protein can make it harder for your body to digest and absorb Stalevo.

 worsening symptoms such as tremors, twitching or uncontrollable movements of your eyes, lips, tongue, face, arms, or legs;

 severe or ongoing diarrhea, diarrhea that is watery;

 a light-headed feeling, like you might pass out;